Phenolic content in wine: Grape polyphenols

-Vitis vinifera produces many phenolic compounds.
+Vitis vinifera, the common grape vine, from which European style wines are made the world over, produces many phenolic compounds.
 There is a varietal effect on the relative composition.

 Flavonoids

 In red wine, up to 90% of the wine's phenolic content falls under the classification of flavonoids.
 These phenols, mainly derived from the stems, seeds and skins are often leached out of the grape during the maceration period of winemaking.
 The amount of phenols leached is known as extraction.
 These compounds contribute to the astringency, color and mouthfeel of the wine.
 In white wines the number of flavonoids is reduced due to the lesser contact with the skins that they receive during winemaking.
 There is on-going study into the health benefits of wine derived from the antioxidant and chemopreventive properties of flavonoids.

 Flavonols

 Within the flavonoid category is a subcategory known as flavonols, which includes the yellow pigment - quercetin.
 Like other flavonoids, the concentration of flavonols in the grape berries increases as they are exposed to sunlight.
 Wine grapes facing too much sun exposure can see an accelerated ripening period, leading to a lessened ability for the synthesis of flavonols.
 Some viticulturalists will use measurement of flavonols such as quercetin as an indication of a vineyard's sun exposure and the effectiveness of canopy management techniques.